 Kavita Maharaj is a prolific fine artist who has become internationally known for her Spock Painting Series, based upon Star Trek™ – The Original Series (TOS).
 For more on this series, see here.
 Her work has expanded through the Trek universe to include both characters and ships from a variety of Star Trek™ iterations (such as TOS, TNG, DS9, Voyager, Discovery etc.).
-All of Kavita’s pieces are officially licensed by Paramount as Star Trek™ Collector items and can be found in a variety of countries across the globe (Canada, the US, Australia, Finland, Scotland, England, Ireland, Guernsey, Italy, Spain, Germany, Austria, Belgium, Puerto Rico, Costa Rica, and Trinidad & Tobago).
+All of Kavita’s pieces are officially licensed by Paramount as Star Trek™ Collector items and can be found in a variety of countries across the globe (Canada, the US, Australia, Finland, Scotland, England, Ireland, Wales, Guernsey, Italy, Spain, France, Germany, Austria, Belgium, Puerto Rico, Costa Rica, and Trinidad & Tobago).

 Kavita works primarily in the medium of acrylic paint on canvass, but remains ever responsive to the evolving expression of each piece.
 To this end, she frequently incorporates a variety of mediums such as graphite, watercolour pencils, acrylic inks and markers, into her pieces.

 “Every piece is an exploration onto itself.
 And to that end, each piece demands its own consideration regarding mark-making, medium, and approach.” – Kavita Maharaj